Health Benefits

 Cardiovascular Research

-Multiple studies have demonstrated that regular consumption of cacao-derived polyphenols can significantly improve cardiovascular markers.
-The theobromine in cacao mucilage acts as a mild vasodilator, potentially reducing blood pressure and improving circulation.
-Research indicates that the optimal daily intake of theobromine ranges from 300-600mg for cardiovascular benefits.
+According to multiple studies, regular consumption of cocoa-derived polyphenols can significantly improve cardiovascular markers.
+Theobromine in cacao mucilage is considered a mild vasodilator, potentially reducing blood pressure and improving circulation.
+Preliminary research suggests a daily theobromine intake ranging from 300-600mg for potential cardiovascular benefits.

 Cognitive Function Studies

-Clinical trials have shown that the flavonoids in cacao mucilage can cross the blood-brain barrier and accumulate in brain regions associated with learning and memory.
-Participants in controlled studies demonstrated improved attention span, working memory, and processing speed after regular consumption of cacao-derived compounds.
+Based on clinical trials, studies suggest that flavonoids in cacao mucilage can cross the blood-brain barrier and accumulate in brain regions associated with learning and memory.
+Participants in controlled studies showed improvements in attention span, working memory, and processing speed after regular consumption of cocoa-derived compounds.

 Antioxidant Activity Validation